flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/managing-notification-templates.md

 ### Testing the template

-You can use the test function to make sure your template configuration is working as it should before publishing it.
+You can use the test function to ensure that your template configuration is working as it should before publishing it.

 ![](../../../../img/testing_notif_template.gif)

-In the example above, some keys that are marked as mandatory were not used in the template, letting you know that you've missed some important information.
+In the example above, some keys (marked as mandatory) were not used in the template, letting you know that you've missed some important information.
 After you enter all the mandatory keys, the notification test will go through:

 ![](../../../../img/notifications_email.png)